Woman arrested, charged with murder in Perryville stabbing case

 Guns is charged with second-degree murder, manslaughter, first-degree assault, second-degree assault and reckless endangerment, according to Cecil County District Court records, which also indicate that she is scheduled for a July 22 preliminary hearing.

-As of Tuesday morning, Guns remained in the Cecil County Detention Center without bond while awaiting a bail review hearing scheduled for later that day, court records show.
+As of Tuesday night, Guns remained in the Cecil County Detention Center without bond after her bail review hearing earlier that day, court records show.

 Stay tuned to cecildaily.com, as more details about this murder case become available.